The Outreach School

-The University of Wyoming continues its efforts to comply with state authorization regulations by the U.S. Department of Education.
+The University of Wyoming continues its efforts to comply with state authorization regulations.

-The implementation of the Higher Education Act and current state authorization regulations has affected the admission of out-of-state students in the University of Wyoming’s distance education programs.
-At this time, the University of Wyoming will not be admitting distance education students from the following states: Alabama, Arkansas, Indiana, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, Oregon, Rhode Island, and South Carolina.
-Land Surveying Certificate courses have been approved for Iowa and Kansas residents.
-We have adopted this policy to comply with regulations in these states.
+The Higher Education Act and current state authorization regulations impact the admission of out-of-state students in the University’s distance education programs.
+At this time, the University of Wyoming will not be admitting distance education students from the following state: Massachusetts.

 Current students from these states will be allowed to complete their program.